|This is an unofficial version.

 (a) designating an authorized trustee or authorized trustees under this Act;

-(b) governing the issue of licences and prescribing the forms thereof and the terms and conditions under which they are issued;
+(b) governing the issue of licences and prescribing the terms and conditions under which they are issued;

 (c) fixing the minimum portion to be stated in an agreement to which subsection 5(3) applies;